ippontech/blog-usa/posts/how-to-do-serverless.md

 </table>

 ## What about FaaS now ?
 Integrating a function is relatively simple.
 It is generally a piece of code in a language compatible with the service provider (usually Javascript, Java, C#, Go and Python) that is compiled, zipped and deployed.
-The complex part resides in theconfiguration of the interaction between functions and other services (API Gateway, DB, Storage,...).
+The complex part resides in the configuration of the interaction between functions and other services (API Gateway, DB, Storage,...).

-That is why we now have two approaches that are emerging withinOpen Source frameworks.
+That is why we now have two approaches that are emerging within Open Source frameworks.
 The first one, mostly infrastructure oriented, will allow you to manage relatively easily the integration of your functions and all the resources related to them.
 These frameworks are usually based on APIs provided by Cloud Providers or DevOps services (e.g. CloudFormation for AWS).
 The second way, is more API and Web-based resource oriented, it is the best match to the current vision of solution developers with a simple abstraction of the communication between an API Gateway and a function.